 Photo credit: 80 Feet Is Enough

 With four pipelines in the Line 61 corridor, Enbridge’s 80-foot easements are at capacity, making it likely the company would turn to eminent domain to acquire more land for a new pipeline.
 When the company began opening discussions with landowners about new easements—seeking as much as an additional 200 feet—landowners came together to form 80 Feet Is Enough.
-That group has played a critical role in developing the movement to oppose Line 66 and educating citizens about pipeline safety and eminent domain.
+That group has played a critical role in developing the movement to oppose any new pipeline and educating citizens about pipeline safety and eminent domain.

-To help landowners facing pressure from Enbridge, members of 80 Feet Is Enough and the WiSE Alliance founded the Wisconsin Easement Action Team (WEAT) in 2016.
-WEAT offers legal support to landowners in their dealings with Enbridge over land surveys, easements, and eminent domain.
-Attorney Brian Jorde, who represents landowners in the Nebraska Easement Action Team (NEAT) in the fight against the Keystone XL, is WEAT’s attorney.
-WEAT has since expanded to represent landowners facing encroachment by Enbridge’s proposed Line 5 reroute in northern Wisconsin, as well as Illinois landowners concerned about pipeline expansion.
+To help landowners facing pressure from Enbridge, members of 80 Feet Is Enough and the WiSE Alliance founded the Wisconsin Easement Action Team (WEAT) in 2016 to offer legal support to landowners in their dealings with Enbridge over land surveys, easements, and eminent domain.
+Attorney Brian Jorde, who represents landowners in the Nebraska Easement Action Team (NEAT) in the fight against the Keystone XL, has served as WEAT’s attorney.
+WEAT later expanded to represent landowners facing encroachment by Enbridge’s proposed Line 5 reroute in northern Wisconsin, as well as Illinois landowners concerned about pipeline expansion.

 Building a Powerful Coalition